Last Updated on May 10, 2022 by Editor

 Bathrooms are gleaming bright – with beautiful beveled-subway-tile rain showers and botanical-based Beekman 1802 toiletries (made in Schoharie New York.)

-To get a sense of place, just look out your guest room window across the street.
+During the day, for a sense of place, just peer out across the street.
 If you’re lucky (and nosy, like me), you can watch workers laying out and cutting bolts of fabric, or see racks of just-stitched garments ready to roll.
 It’s kind of thrilling to surreptitiously witness fashion in the making.

 Amenities at Crowne Plaza HY36

-The moderately sized Fitness Center on the 6th floor has the latest workout equipment, including several Peloton bikes.
+The good-sized Fitness Center on the 6th floor has the latest workout equipment, including several Peloton bikes.
+Check website for current rates, which include wi-fi, and glass of prosecco on arrival.

 STAY: Archer Hotel – Garment District